Code of Student Conduct

 b.
 “Code” means this Code of Student Conduct.

 c.
-“Director” means the Director of Student Development or Director of Student Housing or designee.
+“Director” means the Director of Student Development or Director of Student Housing and Residence Life or designee.

 d.
-“Disciplinary action” means proceedings under Section Three of this code.
+“Disciplinary action” means proceedings under Section 3 of this code.

 e.
 “Hazing” means those activities defined in the Cameron University Hazing Code (See Appendix A).

 f.
-“Hearing Officer” means that person appointed by the Dean of Students, who in most cases will be the Director of Student Development, the Director of Student Housing, or the Chair of the Disciplinary Committee, to conduct hearings.
+“Hearing Officer” means a person appointed by the Dean of Students, who in most cases will be the Director of Student Development, the Director of Student Housing and Residence Life, or the Chair of the Disciplinary Committee, to conduct hearings.

 g.
-“Notice” means correspondence via official University communication, to include but not limited to: (1) sent by mail, addressed to the addressee at the local address, as shown on University records in the Office of the Registrar; (2) personally delivered to the addressee; (3) personal contact; (4) University email address; (5) hand delivery; or by (6) certified mail, return receipt requested, to the address on file.
+“Notice” means correspondence via official University communication.
+Any of the following means constitutes “notice” for the purposes of this policy: (1) sent by mail, addressed to the addressee at the local address, as shown on University records in the Office of the Registrar; (2) personally delivered to the addressee; (3) an email to a University email address; or by (4) certified mail, return receipt requested, to the address on file.

 h.
-“Preponderance of the evidence” means that quantum of evidence which, when given probative force, would tend to prove that a fact is more likely to be true than not.
+“Preponderance of the evidence” means a fact is more likely to be true than not.

-n.
-“DOS” means the Dean of Students unless otherwise noted.
+j.
+“DOS” means Dean of Students unless otherwise noted.